rajayonin/dotfiles/vim_cheatsheet.md

 ## Other
 - `Ctrl`+`y`, `Ctrl`+`e` - **scroll**
-Move screen up/down one line (without moving cursor)
+Move screen up/down one line (without moving cursor).

 # Commands

 Commands can only be executed in NORMAL mode, and are preceded by `:`.
+To cancel any command, press `Esc`.

 - `:w` - **write**
-Saves the current file.
+Save current file.
 - `:q` - **quit**
 Quit Vim.
 - `:x` - **save & quit**
-Saves current file and quits Vim.
+Save current file and quit Vim.

 Commands can be "forced" by adding `!` at the end.
 Eg.: `:q!` - **force quit**.